 Management has evaluated all events subsequent to the balance sheet date and through the report date, which is the date these financial statements were available to be issued.
-The School's name has changed to Donna J. Beasley Technical Academy.
-Management determined there are no other subsequent events which require disclosure.
+Management determined there are no subsequent events which require disclosure.

 A Charter School and Component Unit of the District School Board of Lee County, Florida